christoff-buerger/racr/examples/examples-overview.md

   * Introduction to reference and circular attributes in _RACR_, their typical applications and advantages
     * Reference attributes: Graph and name analysis problems
     * Circular attributes: Transitive closure, control- and data-flow problems

+## ICGT 2015: _RACR_ overview example submitted to the 8th International Conference on Graph Transformation

+**Difficult level:** Attribute grammar disciple, Reference attribute grammar novice, Rewrite novice, _RACR_ novice **Size:** Small
+**Scheme library:** No, ordinary _Scheme_ top-level program

+_RACR_ specification implementing a simple nested programming language, enriched with type coercion, superfluous cast optimisation and type refactoring.
+Its purpose is to summarise and motivate the essential features of _RACR_.
+The example shows:
+  * How reference attributes extend abstract syntax trees to abstract syntax graphs
+  * How dynamic attribute dependencies extend abstract syntax graphs to dynamic attribute dependency graphs
+  * The importance and benefits of dynamic dependencies for incremental attribute evaluation
+  * How reference attribute grammar analyses can be used to ease the development of transformations

+Objectives:
+  * Overview of essential _RACR_ features (AST scheme + attribution = ASG scheme, rewrites)
+  * Self-contained, easy and fast to understand motivation of RAG-controlled rewriting

 ## Petri Nets